- What is Euro 6?

-A second stage of Euro 6 is being introduced progressively between September 2017 and January 2021, so that all newly approved cars are tested to meet the limits in a variety of on-road conditions – proving that the huge reductions in emissions are delivered outside of the lab and on the road
+A second stage of Euro 6 is being introduced progressively between September 2017 and January 2021, so that all newly approved cars are tested to meet the limits in a variety of on-road conditions – proving that the huge reductions in emissions seen in the lab are also delivered on the road

 Euro 6: the cleanest cars in history

 Euro 6 standards impose the toughest vehicle emissions limits yet, pushing the boundaries of emissions technologies to produce ever-lower levels of the exhaust pollutants that impact air quality.

-Diesel particulate filters (DPFs) capture 99% of all soot particulates, and have been fitted to every new diesel car since the introduction of Euro 5.
+Diesel particulate filters (DPFs) capture 99% of soot, and have been fitted to every new diesel car since the introduction of Euro 5.

 NOx emissions have also been drastically reduced, with innovative emissions technologies seeing levels fall 84% since 2000.